tomjoht/documentation-theme-jekyll/pages/homepage.md

 Although this theme could be used for any website, I'm assuming that my main audience involves technical writers.
 Very few technical writers are even aware of Jekyll as a platform, let alone how to use it for tech comm scenarios.
 The instructions for this theme, therefore, are extensive because they discuss a lot of Jekyll basics as well.
 I'm not going to assume that you're already familiar with Jekyll, or that you're a UX guru, or that you know how to do backflips in Liquid.
 I'll try to hold your hand as much as possible.

 ## Supported tech comm features with Jekyll

 As far as I can tell, Jekyll supports most of the features a technical writer needs to author and publish content.
-See {{supported_features}} for an extensive list.
+See [{{site.data.links.supported_features.title}}][1] for an extensive list.
 Most importantly, using Jekyll allows you to take full advantage of a modern web development platform.

 ## Theme features